ibm-cloud-docs/monitoring/platform_metrics_enabling.md

     To configure a Sysdig instance, you must set on the *platform metrics* configuration setting.

-* If a Sysdig instance in a region is already enabled to collect platform metrics, metrics from enabled-Sysdig services are collected automatically and available for monitoring through this instance.
-For more information about enabled-Sysdig services, see [Cloud services]().
+* If a Sysdig instance in a region is already enabled to collect platform metrics, metrics from Sysdig-enabled services are collected automatically and available for monitoring through this instance.
+For more information about Sysdig-enabled services, see [Cloud services]().

 To monitor platform metrics for a service instance, check that the {{site.data.keyword.mon_full_notm}} instance is provisioned in the same region where the service instance that you want to monitor is provisioned.